Outline of chemistry

-The following outline is provided as an overview of and topical guide to chemistry:
+The following outline acts as an overview of and topical guide to chemistry:

 Chemistry is the science of atomic matter (matter that is composed of chemical elements), especially its chemical reactions, but also including its properties, structure, composition, behavior, and changes as they relate to the chemical reactions.
 Chemistry is centrally concerned with atoms and their interactions with other atoms, and particularly with the properties of chemical bonds.

-Summary of chemistry
+Summary

 Chemistry can be described as all of the following: